-We draw attention to Note 25 to the financial statements, which indicates that the Bank incurred a net loss of N.- during the year ended December 31, 2020 and, as of that date, the Bank's current liabilities exceeded its total assets by N.-.
-The note states that these events or conditions, along with other matters as set forth in Note 25 to the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Bank's ability to continue as a going concern.
+We draw attention to Note 24 to the financial statements, which indicates that the Bank incurred a net profit of N.85.07million during the year ended December 31, 2022 and, as of that date, the Bank's current liabilities exceeded its total assets by N.(38.60)billion.
+The note states that these events or conditions, along with other matters as set forth in Note 24 to the financial statements, indicate that a material uncertainty exists that may cast significant doubt on the Bank's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.